Chip (rapper): 2014–present: Believe & Achieve, Grime Beef & League of My Own II

-Controversies
+Feuds

-Feud with Tinie Tempah
+Tinie Tempah

 In 2015, Chip appeared on Charlie Sloth's radio show where he called out fellow London based rapper Tinie Tempah over the latter's interests and perceived exploitation of their relationship for personal benefit.
 On 9 October 2015 he released "96 Bars of Revenge" in which he dissed both Tempah and Bugzy Malone.
 He then followed this up with "Coward", which was aimed directly at Tempah.

-Feud with Bugzy Malone
+Bugzy Malone

 Bugzy Malone released his "Fire in the Booth", a freestyle session hosted by BBC 1Xtra presenter Charlie Sloth, on 14 March 2015, mentioning Chip.
 Chip replied to Malone's critics including him on his war dub "Pepper Riddim".
 This started the feud and drew attention to the grime scene early on in 2015.
 Malone released a war dub for Chip entitled "Relegation Riddim", travelling to Chip's hometown of Tottenham to film the video for the song.

 Five months later, Chip released a number of tracks in his defence starting with "Light Work" on 11 September 2015.
 He then went on to release "Run Out Riddim" and "Hat Trick" in the same week.
 These three riddems was all uploaded on three different prominent UK platforms one after the other.
 GRMdaily, Link Up tv and SBTV.
 Around a month later on 9 October 2015 he released "96 Bars of Revenge" in which he dissed both Malone and Tinie Tempah.
 The rivalry continued as Malone then replied back with "Wasteman", Chip replied within 7 hours with "Dickhead", Malone then released the pre-recorded track "Zombie Riddim" via his Twitter account straight after "Dickhead" was uploaded.
 Malone stated that he would clash with Chip on Lord of the Mics, a battle rap show hosted by Boy Better Know member Jammer, for the right amount of money, and Chip has also stated that he would be willing as long as he would be clashing against both Malone and Tempah.